ethan-french/Cloud-Fraction/README.md

 An Anaconda environment has been provided with the cloud_fraction.yml file.
 A GPU is required to run program.

-Project done under Dr. Tianle Yuan in the NASA Climate and Radiation Laboratory.
+Project done under and data from Dr. Tianle Yuan in the NASA Climate and Radiation Laboratory.

 ## main.py